-The Bottom-Up Energy Analysis System (BUENAS) projects appliance energy demand and greenhouse gas emissions through 2030 globally and by country.
+The Bottom-Up Energy Analysis System (BUENAS) projects appliance energy demand and emissions through 2030 globally and by country.
 BUENAS provided input to IEA World Energy Outlook 2012 and was featured in IIASA Global Energy Assessment, IPCC 5th Assessment.

-In collaboration with Prayas Energy Group, we supported the conceptualization and design of the first national level upstream incentive program for superefficient appliances in India (the Super-Efficient Equipment Program (SEEP) of the Bureau of Energy Efficiency (BEE), Government of India), which is being financed by the World Bank.
+In collaboration with Prayas Energy Group, we supported the conceptualization and design of the first national level upstream incentive program for superefficient appliances in India (the Super-Efficient Equipment Program (SEEP) of the Bureau of Energy Efficiency (BEE), Government of India, which is being financed by the World Bank.

-BUENAS projects appliance energy demand and greenhouse gas emissions through 2030 globally and by country.
+BUENAS projects appliance energy demand and emissions through 2030 globally and by country.
 The current version of BUENAS covers 13 major national economies that account for ~80% of global energy demand and covers 15 building and industrial appliances and equipment categories, for a total of~200 equipment and country combinations.

-Energy Savings Potential by Appliance in the SEAD Economies in 2030
+Energy Savings Potential by Appliance in 2030

 BUENAS simulates policy scenarios such as: